zopefoundation/developer_docs/source/noncommitter-bzr.rst

 can be cloned over HTTP for others to use, as well as for review and merging by the package maintainer.

-Let's ssume that you have been hacking on :mod:`zope.event`, and want to publish your 'dictchannel' feature branch in hopes of landing it in the next release.
+Let's assume that you have been hacking on :mod:`zope.event`, and want to publish your 'dictchannel' feature branch in hopes of landing it in the next release.
 Let's also assume that you have an account on `Launchpad <http://launchpad.net/>`_, and want to publish your branch there.